IMS-XWei/ScaleUntrim/README.md

 `tri_mesh_tolerance` controls the resolution of the triangle mesh.

-`fix_hole` is a switch that fixes the hole with new triangle meshes.
+`fix_hole` is a switch that fixes the defective holes, which exceed the given tolerance, with new triangle meshes.

 `magnitude_factor` controls the resolution of the quadrilateral mesh.